Published On: Sep 22 2011 10:38:12 AM CDTUpdated On: Nov 17 2015 09:30:03 AM CST

-Few celebrities can contend with Thursday's 50-year-old birthday boy Charlie Sheen when it comes to spectacular public meltdowns.
+Few celebrities can contend with Charlie Sheen when it comes to spectacular public meltdowns.
 Take a look at Sheen other stars who have fallen from grace.

 From call girls and a cocaine overdose to multiple rehab stints and accidentally shooting his former fiancee, trouble has seemingly followed Charlie Sheen since the 1990s.
-His recent run of bad luck started with a 2009 domestic dispute with his third wife that landed him back in rehab and on probation.
+His recent run of notoriety started with a 2009 domestic dispute with his third wife that landed him back in rehab and on probation.
 In February 2011, CBS ultimately booted the actor from "Two and a Half Men" after Sheen lobbed insults at the show's creator and lead writer.
-He later made headlines again for his expletive-laced rant at a Staples Center security guard.
+He continued to make headlines for his wild not-so-private life and often bizarre behavior before announcing on Nov.
+17, 2015, that he had been diagnosed as HIV-positive four years earlier, and that a few people who knew it demanded money from him to keep the secret.

 In December 2014, Stephen Collins, the actor who played the pastor Eric Camden on the hit show "7th Heaven," admitted to inappropriate sexual contact with three female minors in light of accusations that arose in the midst of his divorce proceedings.
 Collins was the subject of reports in October 2014 after his wife, Faye Grant, said he admitted to her he molested three underage girls.
 TMZ posted an audio recording that was alleged to have been made during a November 2012 therapy session involving Collins and his wife during which he made incriminating statements.
 The incidents reportedly happened between 1973 and 1994.